Arts University Bournemouth

-- The university is only two miles from the centre of Bournemouth and five miles from Poole town centre.
+- The university is only 2 miles from the centre of Bournemouth and 5 miles from Poole town centre.

 - AUB and neighbouring Bournemouth University have a dedicated bus service linking their campuses with town, and an AUB ID card gets discounts on local buses.